VladimirCores/States/README.md

 		/**
 		 * Adds a new state to the state machine.
 		 * @param newState The new state to add.
-		 * @return Ture is teh state was added, false if it was not.
+		 * @return True is teh state was added, false if it was not.
 		 */
 		bool addState( String newState );